jaalto/project--shell-script-performance-and-portability/README.md

 # GENERAL ADVICE

-Regardless of the shell you might use for scripting (sh, dash, ksh93, mksh, etc.), consider taking these factors into serious consideration.
+Regardless of the shell you might use for scripting (sh, ksh, bash), consider taking these factors into serious consideration.